LuanRT/YouTube.js/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Innertube is an API used across all YouTube clients, it was created [to simplify][gizmodo] the internal structure of the platform in a way that updates, tweaks, and experiments can be easily made.
+InnerTube is an API used across all YouTube clients, it was created [to simplify][gizmodo] the internal structure of the platform in a way that updates, tweaks, and experiments can be easily made.
 This library handles all the low-level communication with Innertube, providing a simple, fast, and efficient way to interact with YouTube programmatically.

-And huge thanks to [@gatecrasher777][gatecrasher] for his research on the workings of the Innertube API!

 If you have any questions or need help, feel free to contact us on our chat server [here](https://discord.gg/syDu7Yks54).